apollosolutions/router-node-proxy/README.md

 ## Limitations

-The "replay-on-error" functionality can't handle chunked responses, so it's incompatible with `@defer`.
-Make sure you disable the "replay-on-error" functionality before trying to use `@defer` in operations.
+- The "replay-on-error" functionality can't handle chunked responses, so it's incompatible with `@defer`.